-NFL Playoff Predictions: Will Tom Brady and Aaron Rodgers Step Up This Week?
+NFL Playoff Predictions: Tom Brady, Aaron Rodgers Shine Big in This Week's Picks

 The NFL Playoffs are entering their second round, and after the craziness that was the Wild Card Weekend, everything we thought we knew about a lot of these teams must be re-assessed.